 Nonprofit or community organization

-There are more than 6,500 homeless individuals living on the streets of Washington, DC on any given night.
+There are more than 7,500 people who are homeless in Washington, DC on any given night.

 Miriam's Kitchen was founded in 1983 through a collaboration of The George Washington University Hillel Student Association, Western Presbyterian Church and United Church in response to an urgent need for services for the homeless in Washington, DC.